thinknode/Wetty-2.0/README.md

 Wetty = Web + tty + query params
 -----------------

-This is a fork of the Wetty project created by (krishnasrinivas/wetty)[https://github.com/krishnasrinivas/wetty] which contains enhancements to support query parameters on the socket.io connection to the server.
+This is a fork of the Wetty project created by [https://github.com/krishnasrinivas/wetty](krishnasrinivas/wetty) which contains enhancements to support query parameters on the socket.io connection to the server.
 This is useful for connecting with a publickey where the client defines the private RSA/DSA key that the server is supposed to use to ssh to the specified host.
 Another notable change to this Wetty project from the original is the ability to invoke the socket.io connection to the server via the Wetty constructor, as a opposed to before, where the mere inclusion of the Wetty client source code would invoke a connection to the server.

+This documentation is a subset of the original Wetty documentation that I have modified in accordance with the new functionality.
+If you need more detailed docs I suggest that you visit origin Wetty [https://github.com/krishnasrinivas/wetty](page)

 Install
 -------